dimaMachina/graphql-eslint/.changeset/brave-years-float.md

 ---
-'@graphql-eslint/eslint-plugin': major
+'@graphql-eslint/eslint-plugin': minor
 ---

-Initial major release
+Initial minor release from this repo.